10maurycy10/physics-verlet/README.md

 ## Verlet integration

-Verlet integration is based on a simple priniciple: Instead of tracking position and velocity, track position and the position at the last timestep.
+Verlet integration is based on a simple principles: Instead of tracking position and velocity, track position and the position at the last timestep.
 The biggest advantage of this is it makes applying constraints and handling collisions super easy.
-For basic inelastic collisions between objects of the same mass, the alogirthm can be sumed up as: If the objects are intersecting, move them away from each other until they are not.
+For basic inelastic collisions between objects of the same mass, the algorithm can be summed up as: If the objects are intersecting, move them away from each other until they are not.
 This is what is implemented in the `physics.h`'s `world_collide` and `physics_optimized.h`'s `world_optimized_collide` functions.

 You can also apply other constraints, like limiting objects distances from each other, allowing rope or cloth simulations.